 A Piedmont Tour is an absolute must for visiting food and wine lovers.
 While Tuscany is full of great art cities (such as Siena, Pisa, Florence, Lucca), Piemonte’s attraction is its small charming villages (like Grinzane Cavour, La Morra, Verduno) and “Slow Food” style of touring.
-The food is simply out of this world, the landscapes are gorgeous, the wines are sublime and the people extremely friendly- all of the components one needs for an unforgettable gourmet tour!
+The food is simply out of this world, the landscapes are gorgeous, the wines are sublime, and the people extremely friendly- all of the components one needs for an unforgettable gourmet tour!
 There are many fine hotels in Piedmont for the intrepid traveler to choose from while exploring this beautiful region of Italy.